tunruh01/opus19.translations/README.md

 ![Larkeicus](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-112C.png)
 Larkeicus
 Doctor
-When Larkeicus eneters the field, choose one monster of cost 3 or less in your break, play it to the field.
+When Larkeicus enters the field, choose one monster of cost 3 or less in your break, play it to the field.

 ![Sephiroth](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-025R.png)
 Sephiroth